 What do you see as current trends in the robotics industry?

 Rick: There have been a lot of technological improvements to both the ease-of-use and performance of robots in recent years.
-At Epson, we offer integrated vision system and force guidance, enabling robots to perform more applications that were previously considered not feasible, while also reducing total development time.
+At Epson, we offer integrated vision and force guidance, enabling robots to perform more applications that were previously considered not feasible, while also reducing total development time.
 This allows manufacturers to perform high precision applications that were previously impossible.

 The IntelliFlex Feeding System includes the robot, vision system, flexible feeder, and software.
 All components work together in the same development environment, Epson RC+.
 That drastically reduces the development and set up time compared to alternatives in the market.